Mlaiel/iacherie/mongodb/README.md

 ---

-*This README is part of the Ainflue Platform MongoDB Database Layer documentation.
+*This README is part of the IA Chérie Platform MongoDB Database Layer documentation.
 For complete system documentation, please refer to the main project repository.*